 We used principal component analysis on spectrographic features as an alternative approach to measure similarity between call types across the range.
 We accomplished this by first using the spectro_analysis function from the warbleR package in R (Araya-Salas & Smith-Vidaurre, 2021) to measure 26 acoustic parameters on each call, and then the prcomp function from the R stats package (R Core Team, 2021) to apply principal component analysis (PCA) to reduce dimensionality.
 We plotted the first 2 principal components for each region to compare to the MDS bidimensional plots (above).
-We used the function leveneTest() from the car package (Fox and Weisberg, 2019) to assess for equal variances, and the function shapiro.test() from the package MASS (Venables and Ripley, 2002) to evaluate the normality of our dataset.
-We performed Welch’s ANOVA using oneway.test() from the R stats package (R Core Team, 2021) on principle components 1 and 2 from our PCA output to evaluate differences among call types.
+To test for equal variances, we used the function leveneTest() from the car package (Fox and Weisberg, 2019), and to evaluate the normality of our dataset we used the function shapiro.test() from the package MASS (Venables and Ripley, 2002).
+We evaluated differences among call types by performing Welch’s ANOVA using oneway.test() from the R stats package (R Core Team, 2021) on principle components 1 and 2 from our PCA output.
 To determine which call type comparisons showed significant differences, we conducted a Games-Howell post-hoc analysis on our ANOVA results using the posthocTGH() from the rosetta package (version 0.3.6) (Peters and Verboon, 2023).

 We explored the relationship between geographic distance and acoustic similarity of contact calls using a custom routine based on the Mantel correlogram with the function mantel.correlog from the package vegan (version 2.5-7) (Oksanen et al., 2020).
 Mantel correlograms show the change in dissimilarity (in this case acoustic dissimilarity) as a function of spatial distance.
 Hence, they can be useful to assess patterns of variation in yellow-naped amazon calls across the species’ geographic range.
-Dissimilarity typically measures a fixed set of even spatial distances across a specified geographic range, but results can vary markedly for different spatial resolutions.
+Dissimilarity is typically measured for a fixed set of even spatial distances across a specified geographic range, but results can vary markedly for different spatial resolutions.
 Therefore, we calculated several Mantel correlograms with different spatial resolutions (6 distances from 25 to 250 km) and estimated the mean and standard deviations across the correlograms for each distance value after interpolation.

-We used a multiple regression model for distance matrices (Lichstein, 2007) in the function MRM from the R package ecodist (Goslee and Urban, 2007) to statistically evaluate whether distance or dialect assignment had a significant effect on call structure in yellow-naped amazons.
+We tested whether distance or dialect assignment had a significant effect on call structure using a multiple regression model for distance matrices (Lichstein, 2007) in the function MRM from the R package ecodist (Goslee and Urban, 2007).
 This method uses a permutation approach to estimate statistical significance of the regression coefficients to account for the lack of independency of observations.
 A dissimilarity matrix based on the pairwise cross-correlation matrix (1 - spcc matrix) was used as a response variable while a pairwise distance matrix and a dialect membership binary matrix, were used as a predictor.
 The latter, created with the function binary_triangular_matrix in the R package PhenotypeSpace (Araya-Salas and Odom 2022), uses 0s and 1s to represent whether two calls belong to the same dialect (0) or not (1), and therefore can be used to assess the variation in call structure explained by dialects.